fatso83/grunt-codekit/README.md

 ## TODO
-- Code clean up
-- <del>Get the integration tests working</del>
-- Update the documentation
 - Release a functioning version on the NPM registry
+- Support use of framework libraries
-- Support concatenation of javascript using the @codekit-append/prepend directives.
+- Support concatenation of javascript using the @codekit-append/prepend directives
-- Ditto for Prepros by simply making the prepend/append directives configurable.
+- Making the prepend/append directives user settable (means PrePros support)
-- Pure JS implementation of the compiler?
-Not needed, but any purists out there are welcome to take a stab at it :)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).